sowjanyakake5/Data-Analysis-Porfolio-Projects/README.md

 # Data-Analysis-Porfolio-Projects

 ### SQL_Tableau_CovidDataAnalysis:
-Performed the Exploratory Data Analysis by using SQL for data tranformation and Tableau for Visualization on Covid-19 real time dataset from https://ourworldindata.org/covid-deaths.
+Performed the Exploratory Data Analysis by using SQL for data tranformation and Tableau for Visualization on Covid-19 real time dataset from ourworldindata website.
 Below are the few scenarios analysed:
 * Visualised the top 10 deaths of countries by total cases using Butterfly Bar chart
 * Highlight table which shows the Average death by months.
 * Understanding the death percentage in India over the years by grouping the cases according to the severity.